ozgurgulerx/inference-journal/days/planning/learning_goals.md

 - [ ] Optimize for maximum throughput
 - [ ] Compare different parallelism strategies (if multi-GPU)
 - [ ] **Deliverable**: Second case study with ROI analysis

 ---

+## Institutional Alignment Loop (Phase 3 Mini-Track)

+> Scope: a single, realistic institutional use case (e.g. credit desk copilot, support copilot) with one end-to-end DPO/GRPO-style loop wired back into your serving stack.
+No need to follow specific dates; treat this as a 7–10 day mini-sprint inside Phase 3.

+### Loop Outline

+- **Logging & Feedback Schema**
+  - Pick one institutional use case.
+  - Define a log schema: prompt `x`, response `y`, metadata (user/intent/policy flags), and a simple quality label (good/bad or 1–5 score).
+  - Add logging to your vLLM endpoint (JSONL / SQLite / Postgres).

+- **Build Preference / Reward Dataset**
+  - From logs or synthetic scenarios, construct:
+    - either `(x, y_good, y_bad)` pairs, or
+    - `(x, y, score)` and convert to preferences.
+  - Keep it small but realistic (~500–2000 pairs) and build a 10–30 prompt eval set with “ideal” responses.

+- **Run DPO/GRPO Fine-Tuning**
+  - Choose one method (DPO or GRPO) via TRL or similar.
+  - Fine-tune a ~7B model on the preference dataset.
+  - Track training stability, changes in answer length, and any obvious behavior shifts.

+- **Re-deploy & Benchmark**
+  - Load the aligned model into vLLM using the **same hardware/config** as the baseline.
+  - Run the same serving benchmarks (latency, throughput, tokens/sec, VRAM, concurrency).
+  - Run behavior evaluation on the eval set (success rate, policy adherence, “institutional style”).
+  - Capture a short before/after summary of both **behavior** and **serving impact** (latency, throughput, cost).

+Use this mini-track to feed one **institutional alignment case study** into Phase 4, rather than treating alignment as an isolated experiment.

+---